Chairperson (Interim) of the Department: Michel Reece

 Associate Professors: Yacob Astatke, Jumoke Ladeji-Osias, Farzad Moazzami, Kofi Nyarko, Willie Thompson

 Lecturers: Mulgeta Dugda, Petronella James, Ladawn Partlow, Paterne Sissinto, Gregory M. Wilkins.

 The following information is applicable for students who are already matriculating under the 2010-2013, 2014-2015 and 2015-2016 catalogs.
 However, these students have the option of pursuing any later catalog as long as they meet the catalog requirements.
 New students both freshman and transfers, who enroll in fall 2016 or later must follow this 2018-2020 catalog.

 Morgan State University is fully accredited by the Middle States Association of Colleges and Secondary Schools.
-The Electrical Engineering program was founded in September 1984 and “is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.”
-[ABET - Accreditation Board for Engineering and Technology].
+The Electrical Engineering program was founded in September 1984 and the Bachelor of Science in Electrical Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 THE MAJOR IN ELECTRICAL ENGINEERING